How to Match Products with AI

 Do the following two product descriptions match?”

-While simple prompts can work with fine-tuning, they can be a bit ambiguous for a model that you're using out-of-the-box.
+In our tests, we've seen simple prompts win out over other strategies for some language models.
+However, they can be a bit ambiguous for some model that you're using out-of-the-box.
 The model either needs context on your requirements, or real-world training examples to teach it what is a match.
-Peeters and Bizer tested these simple prompts across different models and found that some models performed well with simple prompts, but most performed poorly.
-In our tests, we've seen simple prompts win out over other strategies for some language models.
+Peeters and Bizer tested simple prompts across different models and found that some models performed well with simple prompts, but most performed poorly.

 2. In-Context Learning